 UPES M.Tech Admissions 2026

-GATE Data Science and AI Syllabus 2026 - IIT Guwahati has released the GATE 2026 Data Science and Artificial Intelligence syllabus pdf on the official website, gate2026.iitg.ac.in.
-Candidates can download the GATE Data Science and AI syllabus 2026 using the direct link given below.
-The Data Science and AI syllabus comprises all the topics that will be tested in the GATE exam.
+GATE Data Science and AI Syllabus 2026 - The IIT Guwahati has uploaded the GATE 2026 syllabus for Data Science and Artificial Intelligence.
+The authority released the syllabus along with the GATE information brochure.
+The GATE DSAIsyllabus 2026 PDF is on official website, gate2026.iitg.ac.in.
+Candidates can also check the GATE Data Science and AI syllabus 2026 PDF given below.
+The DS and AI syllabus comprises all the topics that will be tested in the GATE exam.
 The syllabus comprises topics such as Probability, Statistics, Linear Algebra, Algorithms, Programming, Data Structures, Database Management Systems, Data Warehousing, Machine Learning, and Artificial Intelligence.
-The authority has provided the GATE 2026 exam pattern online.
-The authority will conduct the GATE 2026 exam on February 7, 8, 14 and 15, 2026.
+The authority has released the GATE 2026 exam pattern online.
+The authority will conduct GATE 2026 exam on February 7, 8, 14 and 15, 2026.
+The GATE DA exam will be held on February 15, 2026.

 Direct link to download the GATE 2026 Data Science and AI Syllabus